elm/projects/README.md

 Again, it is very important that you watch [this video](https://youtu.be/DSjbTC-hvqQ?t=14m5s) before diving into any of this stuff!
 Writing the code is definitely not the hard part on any of these!

+You should also check out [these comments](roadmap.md) on some common “roadmap” questions about Elm.
+That can help you fit your project into the overall direction of the language.

 * * *

 <br>